minerllabs/public-site/workshop/index.md

 You are free to join any of the sessions, even multiple ones!
 We recommend you join at the beginning of the session for a quick presentation on how practicalities are handled.

-Join us on [gather.town by clicking here](https://gather.town/invite?token=FDIzC0hp)!
+Join us on gather.town by clicking here (note: invalid link removed)!
 Gather Town both fun and functional, where we tutors can jump around and help everyone individually, instead of plain-old video lecture! **Note** that the meeting room can only fit a limited number of participants at any given time.

 <h3 style="width: 100%; text-align: center;">Tasks</h3>